kristofferahl/presentation-terraform-101/README.md

 ### The Cloud

+- Agility (Self service)
-- Agility: Self service, infinite scale
+- Infinite scale (Or close to it)
-- API's: Enables programmable infrastructure and automation
+- API's (Enables programmable infrastructure and automation)
 - Hybrid Cloud / SaaS / FaaS (cloud 2.0)
-- More resources to manage (more problems)

 ### Summary

+A modern approach to Ops
 - Use existing tools and practices
-- A source of knowledge
-- Versioned
+- Version history and change log
 - Enables collaboration
 - Executable
 - Repeatable
+- Documentation (a source of knowledge)
 - Risk management
-- Automatic documentation and change log
 - Agility
 - Security
 - Immutability